-A case from the 1980s confirmed that restrictive covenants are generally unenforceable in Bermuda.
-The Courts may view a matter differently in the modern context.
-In practice, non-competition clauses of six months are generally considered to be enforceable for professional and senior executives.
+Although the enforceability of restrictive covenants has not been tested in the Bermuda Courts in recent times, in practice non-competition clauses of six months are generally considered to be enforceable for professional and senior executives.

 7.3 Do employees have to be provided with financial compensation in return for covenants?